 All states are required to implement a school accountability system that meets, at a minimum, federal ESSA requirements.
 Many states choose to go beyond the ESSA requirements by adding components or rules to the ESSA-based system or running a secondary (non-federal) accountability system.
 While ESSA is an improvement over NCLB, there still are requirements that influence the behavior of district and school leaders.
 After all, this is one of the intended effects of accountability policy.
-But we are seeing unintended negative consequences when accountability incentives distract local educators and leaders from focusing on a deeper learning agenda.
-All current state accountability systems rely on data from the statewide assessment system in English language arts and mathematics for generating at least two sets of indicators: achievement and student longitudinal growth.
+But where accountability incentives distract local educators and leaders from focusing on a deeper learning agenda, we are seeing an unintended negative consequence of accountability policy.
+All current state accountability systems rely on data from Center for Assessment.
+Systems of Assessment (9/24/18).

+the statewide assessment system in English language arts and mathematics for generating at least two sets of indicators: achievement and student longitudinal growth.
 In many systems, statewide achievement test scores are used for even more indicators than these two.
 Even a high-quality state assessment will exert a disproportionate weight because of its prominent role in state accountability determinations.
-A research and practice agenda for balanced assessment systems therefore needs to examine how accountability requirements affect the development of balanced assessment Center for Assessment.
-Systems of Assessment.
-NCME 2019 (3/13/19)
+A research and practice agenda for balanced assessment systems therefore needs to examine how accountability requirements affect the development of balanced assessment systems.

-systems.
 Further, we propose working with policy experts to craft model policies that both meet federal requirements and allow for the development of high-quality assessment systems.
 The rules associated with the innovative assessment pilot program offer a potential starting point for such work.